d3f4l7d/safearch/README.md

 Welcome to Arch World 😇

-MIT License
+## License

-Copyright (c) 2026 d3f4l7d
+MIT License - see LICENSE file for more details.